 9am-3 pm $349/week*

 *When paying online and by card, a 2.5% convenience charge applies.
-Convenience Fee Waved for Personal payments by check or cash only.
+Convenience Fee Waved for payments at our office paid by check or cash only.

 All kids that attend summer camp advance dramatically in their language skills.
 Of course, the longer they're in the program, the better the results will be.
 We group students by levels of fluency and by ages.
-For Spanish, there will be 4 teachers working with four groups of about 10-12 students each.
-Parents of kids who haven't had much exposure, are encouraged to purchase weeks early in the program.
-NO week is a pre-requisite for the next, in fact, all topics are separate, but for those who have stayed longer, we do revisit topics from other weeks and knowledge builds up.
-The fact that there are kids who do the entire program, makes level to go up week after week, so the last 2 or 3 weeks are a little more challenging than any other weeks, so please be aware of that when you register.
+For Spanish, there will be 4 teachers working with four groups of about 10-14 students each.
+Parents of kids who haven't had much exposure, are encouraged to purchase weeks early into the program.
+NO week is a prerequisite for the next, in fact, all topics are different, but for those who have stayed longer, we do revisit topics from other weeks and knowledge builds up.
+The fact that there are kids who do the entire program, makes the level go up week after week, so the last 2 or 3 weeks are a little more challenging than any other weeks.
+Please be aware of that when you register.

 When you bring a child to us, you are entrusting your child to experienced professionals in the area of language teaching.
 Additionally, we are moms of fully bilingual and trilingual kids (who are in the program as well), and that sets us apart from other language schools.

 Summer camp is our favorite time of the year not only because it's so nice out, but also because it's very gratifying to see how much campers accomplish in only 7 weeks.
-In fact, a camper is able to achieve in 7 weeks, what a student accomplishes taking one class a week for a year and a half.
+In fact, a camper is able to achieve in 7 weeks, what a student accomplishes taking one class a week for a year and a half or so.

 Every week we give our campers a new book with all the activities we learn throughout the week.
 They receive it on Monday and they take it home on Fridays so parents can review concepts at home.
 Every day we work on a different project and kids bring those projects home.
 Ask your camper about the craft; we are sure they'll have a great story to tell!